S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Designed for 99.99% availability over a given year

-• Resilient against events that impact an entire Availability Zone and is designed to sustain the loss of data in a two facilities
+• Resilient against events that impact an entire Availability Zone and is designed to sustain the loss of data in two facilities

 • Ideal for performance-sensitive use cases and frequently accessed data